txcsmad/txcsmad.com/README.rst

     # Populate the DB with test data
     python3 manage.py migrate

-We use Gulp_ for our build system.
+We use Gulp_ 4 for our build system.
 It automates the process of compiling styles and minifying static assets.
-To install it\:
+To install it (and all of its dependencies) locally\:
 ::
+    # Get
     brew install npm
+    npm install gulpjs/gulp.git#4.0 --save-dev
     npm install
-    npm install --global gulp-cli

 .. _Gulp: http://gulpjs.com

-In ``config/settings``, lename ``config.template.json`` to ``config.json``.
+In ``config/settings``, rename ``config.template.json`` to ``config.json``.
 The default values should be fine for local development.

 Several run configurations are available.
 Check ``gulpfile.js`` for more details.
 ::